COOL THINGS TO DO IN MARRAKESH

 Thousands of people, actually not that many tourists, fill the square with life.
 Teaming life.
 Tuk-tuk drivers.
 Mothers dragging their kids.
 Old men gossiping over cigarettes.
 Several groups of snake-handlers, with their flutes taunting cobras.
 Acrobatic troops, ringed with people cheering them on.
 Twenty smiling young Moroccans with fishing poles in a circle, trying to ring a bottle.
 Dozens of food stalls vendors, throwing their sales pitch to locals and foreigners alike; from fresh-squeezed orange juice (delish!) to merguez sausages, to great Brontosaurus-sized ribs of lamb on a spit that Fred Flintstone would love.
 All of them twirling in their own rhythm and sound, busy with motion within their own five square feet, yet somehow synchronized to the breeze.
 And there was my monkey.

 Watch this.
-Click on HD and blow up large.
-A few seconds of freeze frame on the square.
 Look closely, there is a story in every corner of every frame.
+And definitely turn your sound up:

 I really didn’t want to go there, actually.
 People said “Not sure you’re going to like it.
 Very crowded.
 Lots of crazy stuff going on.
 People pulling you into to their stalls.”
 I don’t like people, actually.
 Or crowds.
 But I decided to go anyway.
 As you should.
 Good god, I’m glad I did.
 The Humanity present and coexisting, all at once.
 Every single night.
 All there.
 Makes you feel good.